Doly02/nxp-mcxn947-datalogger/README.md

 - Consultant: Ing.
 Martin Moštěk PhD.

 The Goal of This Project is To Developt Digital Data Logger That Captures Serial Data From a UART Peripheral, Timestamps It, and Stores The Logged Data on an SD card.
 A Key Requirement of The Implementation is To Ensure Data Integrity by Preventing Loss in The Event of a Power Failure.
 This Digital Data Logger Was Developed Based on The Requirements Provided by The Wireless Charging Team at NXP Semiconductors.
-The Device Will Be Used For Testing Customer Wireless Charging Devices in Qi Certification Laboratories Located in Various Parts of The World.
-The Digital Logger Will Assist in Verifying and Analyzing The Behavior of The Tested Wireless Charging Transmitter.

 ### Table of Contents
 - [Requirements](#requirements)